benmvp/slides/2018/ndcsydney/nav-react.md

   * Then because grunt files became so unmanageable
 - Gulp approached it with streams in a functional way
 - But with "building fatigue" and the fact that webpack could do so much of this for us
-- NPM scripts have lately become the rage
+- NPM scripts have lately become the most popular
   * Essentially wrappers around command line calls
 - If things are simple, use npm scripts.
 - If things are complex, use Gulp since it's functional